twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Single Responsibility

-Single Responsibility is a design principle stating that a class or module should have only one reason to change.
+Single Responsibility is a design principle stating that a class or module should be made to fulfill one specific function.

 Applications:<br>
 As of now, our design makes use of the single responsibility object-oriented